 Is Krakow expensive?

 It can be but doesn't have to.
-Poles consider Krakow an expensive city to live in or travel to but still, it's cheap compared to Western cities.
+Poles consider Krakow an expensive city to live in or travel to but, still, it's cheap compared to Western European cities.

 There are some methods to save money in Krakow:

-- Krakow Card - if you plan to do a lot of sightseeing you can save some money by buying KrakowCard.
-The full version offers entry to 40 museums, discounts in shops and restaurants, and free travels in public transportation.
+• Krakow Card - if you plan to do a lot of sightseeing you can save some money by buying a KrakowCard.
+The full version offers entry to 40 museums, discounts in shops and restaurants, and free travel by public transportation.
 The 2-day card costs 100 PLN.

-- Milk bars - Polish: bar mleczny.
-Partially funded by the Polish government who think everyone should be able to afford eating out.
+• Milk bars - Polish: bar mleczny.
+Partially funded by the Polish government who think everyone should be able to afford to eat out.
 This makes the food cheaper than in other restaurants.
 Milk bars serve traditional Polish food.
 There are several milk bars close to Krakow city centre:

 - Krakus